UPPMAX/bianca_workshops/docs/beginner/slurm_intro.md

         ``$ interactive -A sens2025560 -p devcore -n 2 -t 30:00 --mail-type=BEGIN``

-    - You will get an email wghen started so you don't miss some compute time!
+    - You will get an email when started so you don't miss some compute time!

     !!! tip